Dr. Alice de Koning, MBA, MSc, PhD

 Areas of Research

-Place-based learning puts students into the context of specific places and communities, leading to deeper learning of the concepts of disciplines.
-As students are challenged to analyze and make recommendations, they learn more about themselves and about our communities.
-The research is creating a transdisciplinary community of people to develop modules and lesson plans to share, and investigating the impact of place-based learning on students.
+Place-based, community-engage, and project-based learning puts students into the context of specific places, companies, and communities, leading to deeper learning of the concepts of disciplines.
+As students are challenged to analyze challenges and make recommendations, they learn more about themselves and about their communities.
+This research area produces articles, open education resources, and workshops.

 Participation in university strategic initiatives